 Acceptance of Transfer Course Work.
-Normally, all college-level course work satisfactorily completed at a regionally accredited college or university, including courses with a grade of D, will be accepted in transfer to Vernon College.
+Normally, all college-level course work satisfactorily completed at a regionally accredited college or university will be accepted in transfer to Vernon College.
 The transferability of courses completed at a non-regionally accredited institution will be determined by the Dean of Admissions and Financial Aid/Registrar with assistance from qualified faculty members.